zahidalidev/CS-Material/Web & ROR.md

 - Name servers translate the domain name into an IP address, connecting information that's easy for humans to understand with information that's easy for computers to understand.
 - A nameserver, also referred to as “name server,” is a server designed to translate domain names into IP addresses.
 It handles queries from clients, like a computer or tablet, about the location of a domain name and its services on the DNS servers.
 Any server that has DNS software can be considered a nameserver.

+# Ruby

+### Module
+- Ruby modules allow you to create groups of methods that you can then include or mix into any number of classes.
+Modules only hold behaviour, unlike classes, which hold both behaviour and state.
+- Since a module cannot be instantiated, there is no way for its methods to be called directly.
+Instead, it should be included in another class, which makes its methods available for use in instances of that class.
+- Modules are a way of grouping together methods, classes, and constants.
+Modules give you two major benefits.
+Modules provide a namespace and prevent name clashes.

 # Rails

 ### What's Rails?